crate/services-docs/docs/tutorials/sign-up.rst

 .. image:: ../_assets/img/cloud-signup.png
    :alt: CrateDB Cloud signup screen

-If you intend to subscribe and deploy a cluster using a credit card - our recommended procedure - any of these signup methods will work.
+If you intend to subscribe and deploy a cluster using a credit card - the recommended procedure - any of these signup methods will work.
 When coming from the Software as a Service (SaaS) marketplaces, however, restrictions apply.

 Only the *Microsoft* option allows you to deploy clusters on CrateDB Cloud when coming from the Microsoft Azure Marketplace.
-Similarly, for cluster deployment through our other cloud provider, AWS, you should use the Amazon Cognito signup service.
+Similarly, for cluster deployment through AWS, you should use the Amazon Cognito signup service.
 The Cognito authentication service is indicated in the UI as *Username & Password*.
 Both signup processes are described below.

 To go directly to the cluster deployment tutorials, see the :ref:`tutorial on deploying a cluster using a credit card